davidhu2000/react-spinners/README.md

 import { css } from '@emotion/core';
 // First way to import
 import { ClipLoader } from 'react-spinners';
-// Another way to import
-import ClipLoader from 'react-spinners/ClipLoader';
+// Another way to import.
+This is recommended to reduce bundle size import ClipLoader from 'react-spinners/ClipLoader';

 // Can be a string as well.
 Need to ensure each key-value pair ends with ;